History of Tipperary GAA: Tipp back to winning ways (2008–2010)

 Tipp's 6th-round game was against Cork in Páirc Uí Chaoimh on 4 April.
 Cork started off the better, getting two opening points, but Eoin Kelly levelled it up with two frees.
 Cork then took a four-point lead, 0–6 to 0–2.
 Both exchanged points, but Cork finished the half the stronger with a 0–11 to 0–7 scoreline, their last point coming from a free that resulted from a controversial line ball.
 The second half began with Tipp the stronger.
-Cork keeper Martn Coleman saved a rasping shot from Lar Corbett with Eoin Kelly failing to put in the rebound.
+Cork keeper Martin Coleman saved a rasping shot from Lar Corbett with Eoin Kelly failing to put in the rebound.
 Shane McGrath and Eoin Kelly scoring two points to put it 0–11 to 0–9.
 Two quick points from Paul Kelly resulted in 0–11 tally each, before Gearoid Ryan putting over the leading score.
 Paul Kelly then took on a massive run, running past the Cork backs before hitting a low shot into Cork's net to make it 1–12 to 0–11.
 Cork quickly responded with a shot saved by Brendan Cummins, but a good piece of skill saw Pat Horgan sending in the rebound.
 Cork quickly equalised, but Tipp kept putting over points.
 Cork finally got the leading score and then led by two with a great run from Shane O'Neill resulting in a scored free.
 Tipp brought it back to a point game, but couldn't find the equaliser.
 Cork winning the game 1–16 to 1–15.

 Tipp's 7th and last round game was against Offaly in O'Connor Park, Tullamore on 18 April.
 Tipp started off well, getting a 0–4 to 0–2 lead, but Tipp and Offaly traded points afterwards.
 The game was close and at half time, the score was 0–11 to 0–7.
 The second half started out with Offaly taking the initiative and putting over the points.
 Tipp stayed ahead, but Offay's Shane Dooley got a goal.
 Tipp were now two points behind, but soon conceded another Shane Dooley goal within 2 minutes of his first one.
 Tipp started putting over points to bring the deficit down to two points.
 With injury time almost up, Tipp got a free on the 20-metre line.
 Seamus Callanan stepped up to take it.
 Only a goal would win the match, seeing as when the ball would go over a boundary, the game would be over.
 He took th ball and struck it low into the net to give Tipp a one-point win and third place in the league table.